-- Permits a school district, community school, or STEM school to employ an eligible veteran who does not hold an educator license as a teacher. - Establishes related service, educational, registration, and mentorship requirements that a veteran must meet in order to be employed as a teacher.
+- Permits a school district, community school, or STEM school to employ as a teacher an eligible veteran who does not hold an educator license. - Establishes related service, educational, registration, and mentorship requirements that a veteran must meet in order to be employed as a teacher. - Permits an eligible veteran to teach a core subject area.